schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 $ pacman  -S  lxqt  openbox  obconf  sddm
 </pre>

 - We still need to install a couple of more packages before we can start LXQT.
-XFCE4 terminal and LXTerminal are optional, you can install another terminal of your choice.
+XFCE4 terminal and LXTerminal are optional (you can install another terminal of your choice).

 <pre>
 $ sudo  pacman  -S  xorg-server-utils  xorg-xinit  gnome-themes-standard  xfce4-terminal  lxterminal